timescale/docs/timescaledb/how-to-guides/update-timescaledb/minor-updates.md

 This upgrade uses the PostgreSQL `ALTER EXTENSION` function to upgrade to the latest version of the TimescaleDB extension.
 TimescaleDB supports having different extension versions on different databases within the same PostgreSQL instance.
-This allows you to update extensions independently on different databases.
+This allows you to upgrade extensions independently on different databases.
 Run the `ALTER EXTENSION` function on each database to upgrade them individually.